 If you’re trying to open a business bank account with bad credit, consider going to a credit union or finding a bank that doesn’t use the ChexSystems consumer behavior monitoring service.

 How to file for bankruptcy

 - The trustee issues a discharge recommendation.
-Once your debts have been settled, the bankruptcy trustee issues a discharge recommendation, meaning the debtor is no longer legally required to pay any debts that are discharged.
-Once the discharge is official, it is up to the debtor to start the process of rebuilding credit.
+Once your debts have been settled, the bankruptcy trustee issues a discharge recommendation, meaning you are no longer legally required to pay any debts that are discharged.
+Once the discharge is official, it’s up to you to start the process of rebuilding your credit.

 While businesses must have a lawyer to file a bankruptcy case, individuals have the option of representing themselves in bankruptcy court.
 However, the courts highly recommend hiring a competent attorney, since the rules are quite complicated, and any mistake can have lasting repercussions – such as the bankruptcy case being thrown out without the option to bring it back again.

 You’ll file for bankruptcy through the U.S. courts, and the process can involve copious paperwork.
 A lawyer should be involved.

 Bankruptcy doesn’t have to be an everlasting burden.
 There are a few ways to move forward from a bankruptcy filing and start improving your financial state.
 While these tips can be helpful, you should consult an attorney for professional legal advice.